confidential-containers/trustee/docs/kbs_attestation_protocol.md

 - `extra-params`

-In the run-time attesation scenario (TDX, SEV-SNP, SGX), the `extra-params` not be used, so it is keeped empty.
+In the run-time attestation scenario (TDX, SEV-SNP, SGX), the `extra-params` are not used, so it is kept empty.
-However, for the attestation of some special HW-TEE platforms, this field may be used to transfer some specific information, for example, some attestations depend on Diffie–Hellman to build a secure channel and transfer secret messages (Such as the SEV(-ES) pre-attesattion).
+However, for the attestation of some special HW-TEE platforms, this field may be used to transfer some specific information, for example, some attestations depend on Diffie–Hellman to build a secure channel and transfer secret messages (Such as the SEV(-ES) pre-attestation).

 ## Challenge